erdemtugs515-ops/erdemtugs515-ops/README.md

 Here are some ideas to get you started:

---> Im a student at LAB
+--> Im a student at LAB UAS In Finland, currently studying in Industrial IT Bachelors